rcotter/use-rust-in-other-langs/README.md

 | Ruby           | FFI                                                |  |
 | Rust           | Direct Dependency                                  |  |
 | Swift          | Won't Do - Lots of Examples Available              |  |

+#### ALTERNATIVE USAGE TO EXPLORE
+Just use WASM everywhere!
+Many languages are including and optimizing this ability.